digitalsoba/pathfinder-ansible/readme.md

 - Start Apache2 service
 - Create index.php page locally
 - Remove index.html from ansible node
+  - Note the default web directory for apache
 - Copy index.php into ansible node

 Visit your web browser and verify the php info page is shown correctly